-The Department of Neurosurgery offers six areas of further specialization: Neuroendovascular, Neuro-Oncology, Pediatrics, Skull Base, and Spine.
+The Department of Neurosurgery offers seven areas of further specialization: Functional, Neuroendovascular, Neuro-Oncology, Pediatrics, Peripheral Nerve, Skull Base, and Spine.
 These fellowships are CAST (Committee on Advanced Subspecialty Training of the Society of Neurological Surgery) approved.

 The functional neurosurgery fellowship at the University of Utah offers comprehensive training in all aspects of modern stereotactic and functional procedures, preparing the fellow for a successful career in academic neurosurgery.
 The fellowship is approved by the Committee on Advanced Subspecialty Training (CAST), and features structured training in surgical techniques, practice management, and scientific research.

 The fellowship in peripheral nerve surgery is a 6 to 12-month program that specializes in the complete range of peripheral nerve surgery.
 This includes peripheral nerve tumors, complex entrapment syndromes, peripheral nerve injuries and their repair, pain disorders, CNS disorders that benefit from peripheral nerve surgery (including spinal cord injury and spasticity), surgical diagnosis.
 Expertise is built in anatomy, MR and ultrasound imaging, electrodiagnostic studies and neurostimulation.
 Clinical practice is integrated with neurology and plastic hand surgery.
 Minimally invasive and endoscopic techniques, including spinal, are emphasized.

 The skull base fellow is appointed for one to two years.
 The fellow will participate in the clinical diagnosis, preoperative assessment, intraoperative participation, and postoperative management of patients with skull base lesions including complex tumors at the base of the skull, complex aneurysms located at the cranial base, and head and neck cancer (along with the ENT division of the Department of Surgery).